 - Check for broken external and internal links

-- Check Google Search Console for your 404 errors it has discovered.
+- Check Google Search Console for your 404 errors.
+It has been discovered.

 - If you cannot or do not want to restore the page, that’s when you want to add a 301 redirect.